chmouel/zsh-select-with-lf/README.md

 For files you need to select the files and press enter, for the directories you need to navigate to the directory and press q to quit lf.

+This plugin will try to do the right thing if you have a file or a directory on the current word to have lf initially started on the right directory.

 ## Configuration

 You can customize some variables